jonathantsang/lss/README.md

 save at:
 mac: /Users/$USER/Library/Application Support/chlsea/lss

+minigames:
+- tony hawk
+- bl
+- nba2k
+- guithero

+addons:
+- dev chest
-- prestiging
+- speedrun mode
-- exclusives are prestige points onwards
+- prestiging: exclusives are prestige points onwards
-- buying games are industries

 upgrades:
 6 for now
 - interns?
 real upgrades
 - upgrade id, fields[3] price, production, waittime
 - create these

+- memes -> image swap

 Description:
 - This is a timed exclusive for 6 months on Steam.
 Then this will be releasing on CD-roms in specially marked boxes of your favourite cereals.
-(Not really)
+After that promotional period of two weeks and three days we will be in exclusive packs of chicken from select farms.

 achievements:
 - thanks for not pirating this game (start up)